alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 it belongs to the capture system.
 If the CSRC list is empty, then the receiver MUST treat the SSRC as if it belongs to the capture system.
 Mixers SHOULD put the most prominent CSRC as the first CSRC in a packet's CSRC list.

+#### Estimating the NTP clock offset {#offset}

+The NTP clock offset can be calculated from an SR packet in the following way:

+- Take the arrival time of an SR packet, in the receiver's NTP clock
+- Subtract the NTP timestamp from the SR packet
+- Add half the estimated RTT between the sender and the receiver

+The resulting number should be a reasonable approximation of the offset between the two clocks.

 #### Timestamp interpolation